Other Alternative Medicine & Systems

 Who Is Getting a Bachelor’s Degree in Other Alternative Medicine & Systems?

 At the countrywide level, the racial-ethnic distribution of other alternative and complementary medicine and medical systems majors is as follows:

 |Hispanic or Latino||10|

-Other Alternative and Complementary Medicine and Medical Systems appeals to people across the globe.
-About 2.2% of those with this major are international students.
+Americans aren’t the only ones with an interest in Other Alternative and Complementary Medicine and Medical Systems.
+About 6.3% of those with this major are international students.

 How Much Do Other Alternative Medicine & Systems Majors Make?

 The median salary for someone in a career related to other alternative and complementary medicine and medical systems is $85,600.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.